Kensington and Bayswater

-Kensington and Bayswater is a constituency of the House of Commons in the UK Parliament.
-Created by the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
-It is represented by Joe Powell of the Labour Party.
+Kensington and Bayswater is a constituency in Greater London represented in the House of Commons of the UK Parliament.
+Created by the 2023 review of Westminster constituencies, it was first contested at the 2024 general election, when it was won by Joseph Powell of the Labour Party.
 The constituency name comes from the Central London areas of Kensington and Bayswater.